-Open Ocean Regatta
+43rd Annual Open Ocean Regatta

 The Open Ocean regatta features two courses of varying length and water conditions for open water scullers in shells and traditional boats.